 By the time you read this, I’ll have been locked in a cage (for 19 hours a day) for over a month.
 In that time, I’ve seen others arrested and brought into this jail for crimes with real victims, like assault and robbery.
 Many of them either have a lower bond or have already been released to face their day in court at a later time.
-On top of that, my month (so far) in jail is also more time than some (if not most) spend after they’ve killed someone, like Ray Tensing – the University of Cincy cop who shot an unarmed man in the head after stopping him for the dangerous and violent “crime” of driving without a front license plate.
+On top of that, my month (so far) in jail is also more time than some (if not most) police officers spend after they’ve killed someone, like Ray Tensing.
+He’s the University of Cincy cop who shot an unarmed man in the head after stopping him for the dangerous and violent “crime” of driving without a front license plate.

 This jail is completely full and I’m amazed that those who work here – and at all the other jails across the country – simply process people in, move them around and release them as if we are cattle and not human beings.
-How do the Masters here allow a man accused of stealing cars to be “OR’ed” (released on their own recognizance – i.e. without bond), but leave the guys with caught with plants in a cage?
+How do the Masters here allow a man accused of stealing cars to be “OR’ed” (released on their Own Recognizance – i.e. without bond), but leave the guys caught with plants in a cage?
 How can a person come to work at such a place and disconnect themselves from all ability to think logically?

-Maybe Master Smith is unaware that there are LEO’s and Corrections officers (LOL at that title) who actually do try to better themselves and their work environments by using their brains and doing actual research.
+Master Smith is unaware that there are LEO’s and Corrections officers who actually do try to better themselves and their work environments by using their brains and doing actual research.
 Law Enforcement Against Prohibition (LEAP) – see video embedded below – would be a good start for her and her co-workers.
 Or even visiting the “Welcome LEO’s” page here at CopBlock.org.
 Of course, she shouldn’t let me or anyone else dictate her desire for truth and knowledge, but rather should do so on her own.

 Ex-Cops Smoke Weed (Via “Strange Buds”)

 Former LEO Raeford Davis quit the “drug war” after realizing the damage it causes